mdaemon-technologies/rsa-message/README.md

 Imports a base64 encoded encrypted message string back into an encrypted message object.
 - `encoded`: Base64 encoded string previously created by exportEncryptedMessage
 - Returns: Decoded IRSAEncryptedMessage object containing iv, encryptedMessage, encryptedAESKey and signature

+## Master AES Key Methods

+The master AES key functionality allows for efficient group or room-based encryption scenarios where multiple users share the same AES key, eliminating the need for RSA encryption/decryption of individual AES keys.

+### `generateAndSetMasterAESKey(): Promise<string>`
+Generates a new AES master key, encrypts it with the current user's RSA public key, and stores it.
+- Returns: Base64 encoded encrypted master AES key

+### `setEncryptedMasterAESKey(encryptedKey: string): void`
+Sets an encrypted master AES key (encrypted with this user's RSA public key).
+- `encryptedKey`: Base64 encoded encrypted master AES key

+### `getDecryptedMasterAESKey(): Promise<CryptoKey>`
+Decrypts and returns the master AES key as a CryptoKey for direct use.
+- Returns: The decrypted AES-GCM CryptoKey
+- Throws: Error if no master key is set

+### `exportMasterAESKeyForUser(userId: string): Promise<string>`
+Encrypts the current master AES key with another user's RSA public key for sharing.
+- `userId`: The user ID to encrypt the master key for
+- Returns: Base64 encoded encrypted master AES key for the specified user
+- Throws: Error if no master key is set or user's public key not found

+### `setMasterAESKeyFromEncrypted(encryptedKey: string, encryptor?: string): Promise<void>`
+Sets the master AES key from an encrypted key received from another user.
+- `encryptedKey`: Base64 encoded encrypted master AES key
+- `encryptor`: Optional user ID who encrypted the key (defaults to "self")

+### `encryptWithMasterAESKey(message: string): Promise<IRSAEncryptedMessage>`
+Encrypts a message using the master AES key (no RSA encryption of AES key).
+- `message`: The plaintext message to encrypt
+- Returns: Encrypted message object without encryptedAESKey field
+- Throws: Error if no master key is set

+### `decryptWithMasterAESKey(encryptedData: IRSAEncryptedMessage, sender: string): Promise<string>`
+Decrypts a message using the master AES key (no RSA decryption needed).
+- `encryptedData`: The encrypted message object (should not include encryptedAESKey)
+- `sender`: The user ID who sent the message (for signature verification)
+- Returns: Decrypted message
+- Throws: Error if no master key is set or signature verification fails

+### Enhanced `encryptMessage(message: string, userId: string, useMasterKey?: boolean): Promise<IRSAEncryptedMessage>`
+The standard encrypt method now supports an optional parameter to use the master AES key.
+- `message`: The message to encrypt
+- `userId`: The recipient's user ID
+- `useMasterKey`: If true and master key is set, uses master AES key instead of generating new AES key
+- Returns: Encrypted message object (encryptedAESKey will be undefined if master key is used)

+### Enhanced `decryptMessage(encryptedData: IRSAEncryptedMessage, sender: string, useMasterKey?: boolean): Promise<string>`
+The standard decrypt method now supports an optional parameter to use the master AES key.
+- `encryptedData`: The encrypted message object
+- `sender`: The sender's user ID
+- `useMasterKey`: If true and master key is set, uses master AES key for decryption
+- Returns: Decrypted message

 ## Derived Key Encryption Methods (ECDH + PBKDF2)